urbanspectra-nyc/crypto-jumpstart-2024/docs/meta-terminology.md

 - J: I am lucky to have you to set me straight!  rapport will tighten up!
   - J: so you can let me know when you are doing the prospecting, and I will be the student <bow>

+### Glossary and Taxonomy Structuring

+- All Terminology Must Be Anchored By Contexts and Diagrams.
+  - Each term may have multiple definitions, usually driven by context.
+  - Table of contents has been sequenced from general to specific.
+---
+- Tree of Taxonomies --> [ Subjects --< Topics --< Terms ]
+- organizational depts
+- academic depts
+- team members
+- literacies
+- skills
+- fields
+- disciplines
+- professional titles